CyberChild/openCV/README.md

 openCV
 ======

-This has nothing to got with openCV....I am just using it as a personal database :P
+This has nothing to do with openCV....I am just using it as a personal database :P